 Devices used to immobilize the leg can cause joint stiffness, muscle wasting (atrophy), and blood clots.
 To avoid these problems, our therapist will have you start doing motion exercises very soon after surgery.
 Patients typically wear a splint or brace that can easily be removed to do the exercises throughout the day.

 In this early-motion approach, you begin our Physical Therapy program within the first few days after surgery.
-Your Physical Therapist in Congress Park, Denver Downtown, and Stapleton Area may initially use ice, massage, and whirlpool treatments to limit (but not completely prevent) swelling and pain.
+Your Physical Therapist in Congress Park, Denver Downtown, Central Park, and Highlands Area may initially use ice, massage, and whirlpool treatments to limit (but not completely prevent) swelling and pain.
 Massage and ultrasound help heal and strengthen the tendon.

 Our Physical Therapy treatments eventually progress to include more advanced mobility and strengthening exercises, some of which may be done in a pool.
 The buoyancy of the water helps people walk and exercise safely without putting too much tension on the healing tendon.
 The splint is worn while walking usually for six to eight weeks after surgery.